DETAILED ACTION

 In the same field of endeavor, Kato discloses input apparatus comprising inductive sensing and capacitive sensing (see abstract); Kato discloses mutual capacitive sensor comprising a touch driving electrode comprising a second conductive pattern extending in a first direction, and a touch sensing electrode which is positioned on the touch insulating layer, comprises the second conductive pattern; extending in a second direction different from the first direction, (fig. 3; touch detection sensor 12 includes plurality of Y-electrodes extending in first direction and plurality of X-electrode extending in second direction that is perpendicular to first direction; see par 0035-0036 as well) and is positioned to overlap the stylus pen driving electrode in the third direction in the plan view (fig. 2; discloses touch detection sensor 12 is positioned to overlaps the pen detection sensor 13);

-Therefore, it would have been obvious to one having ordinary skill in the art to modify the invention disclosed by KIM to incorporate the teachings of Kato to use the mutual capacitive sensor as touch detection sensor to detect touch input together with the inductive sensor to detect inputs from stylus in order to detect touch inputs and stylus inputs more accurately and efficiently.
+Therefore, it would have been obvious to one having ordinary skill in the art to modify the invention disclosed by KIM to incorporate the teachings of Kato to use the mutual capacitive sensor as touch detection sensor to detect touch input together with the inductive sensor to detect inputs from stylus in order to detect touch inputs and stylus inputs more accurately and efficiently;

-With respect to claim 2, KIM as modified by Kato discloses wherein the stylus pen driving electrode comprises the first conductive pattern extending in the first direction (KIM; fig. 3A; discloses sensing circuits SC11, SC12, SC13 extends in the first direction).
+With respect to claim 2, KIM as modified by Kato and LEE discloses wherein the stylus pen driving electrode comprises the first conductive pattern extending in the first direction (KIM; fig. 3A; discloses sensing circuits SC11, SC12, SC13 extends in the first direction).

-With respect to claim 3, KIM as modified by Kato discloses wherein the stylus pen driving electrode comprises the first conductive pattern extending in the second direction (KIM; fig. 3A; discloses sensing electrode SC21, SC22, SC23 extends in the second direction).
+With respect to claim 3, KIM as modified by Kato and LEE discloses wherein the stylus pen driving electrode comprises the first conductive pattern extending in the second direction (KIM; fig. 3A; discloses sensing electrode SC21, SC22, SC23 extends in the second direction).

 With respect to claim 20, Kim discloses an electronic device (fig. 1; display apparatus) comprising: a base layer (fig. 3B; base substrate 301); a stylus pen driving electrode positioned on the base layer and comprising a first conductive pattern (fig. 3B; SC12; par 0076; discloses the first sensing circuits SC11, SC12 and SC13 is formed from a metal layer and disposed on the base substrate 301); a touch insulating layer positioned on the first conductive pattern (fig. 3B; layer 310; par 0082; discloses A first insulating layer 310 is formed on the base substrate 301 on which the first sensing circuits SC11, SC12 and SC13 are formed); a touch sensor positioned on the touch insulating layer, positioned to overlap the stylus pen driving electrode in a third direction in a plan view (fig. 3A; electrodes SE1, SE2, SE3 formed to overlap sensing circuits SC11, Sc12, SC13; par 0090; discloses he sensing electrodes SE1, SE2 and SE3 of the second touch sensor part TS2 and the signal lines L1, L2 and L3 are formed from the metal layer and are formed on the base substrate 301 on which the second insulating layer 320 is formed.
 Each of the signal lines L1, L2 and L3 is formed from the same line as that of the sensing electrodes SE1, SE2 and SE3.
 Thus, each of the signal lines L1, L2 and L3 extends from a corresponding one of the sensing electrodes SE1, SE2 and SE3);